 She nodded in agreement, and I counted slowly backwards from ten to one, providing suggestions along the way that she could feel herself changing into a chicken; and at the count of one, I announced that she had become a chicken.
 "Would you like to open your eyes and walk around a bit?"
 I asked.
 She did so, walking slowly as I took hold of her elbow.
 "Why are you walking like that?"
 I asked.

 "I'm a chicken," she answered in a high, cackly voice, much to the amusement of the class.

 I guided her back to her desk, counted from one to ten to restore her usual perceptions, and then concluded the hypnotic demonstration.
 I then asked her if she had really felt like she was a chicken, and she slowly and thoughtfully nodded in agreement.

+I was not being pranked.
+She had taken my class in hypnosis, and I knew that she had superb hypnotif abilities.
 But if she had really believed that she was a chicken, why didn't she scurry away in fear as soon as I approached her desk?
-Why did she allow me to slowly walk her around the room, limping slightly, instead of struggling to get away, as a real chicken would surely do?
+Why did she allow me to slowly walk her around the room, limping slightly instead of struggling to get away, as a real chicken would surely do?
 Why was she able to understand my spoken question?
 How was she able to answer it by saying, "I'm a chicken?"
 And why were the suggestions so easy to undo, as if she understood English as well as she ever did?

 We could talk about a "hidden observer" that always knows what's going on and maintains control, no how matter deeply a person is hypnotized, as Hilgard (1974) did.
 We could talk about "trance logic," which is similar to the logic which is found in dreams, as Martin Orne (1959) did.
 But why should we infer the presence of any extra mental processes when they are not needed?